Have you ever wondered what a day in the life of an Occupational Therapist is like?

 With new patient evaluations complete, it’s time to see some returning patients.

-A day in the life of an Occupational Therapist ends the same way it began: preparation.
+And their day ends the same way it began: preparation.

-It is important to set aside time every afternoon to finalize patient notes from the day’s treatments.
+It is important to set aside time every afternoon to finalize patient notes from the day’s treatments and review the coming day’s schedule.

 Tips for Success as an Occupational Therapist